Card Security CodeA Crucial Anti-Fraud Measure for Merchants & Cardholders

 The number one way to help fight fraud and protect your customers is to operate from a secured website.
 Make sure that your eCommerce platform utilizes an HTTPS interface.
 Never manually enter customer data into an unsecured terminal or computer.

-Don’t Store CSC Data
+Don’t Store Unnecessary Data

 Whatever CRM or marketing software you use should be limited only to the most general data about your customers.
 Never save private security information like passwords or card security codes.